k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 {% endraw %}
 Again this is for rapid prototyping.
 You can also roll your own routes/templates/logic whatever for more sophistication.
 But MVP can be done fast.

-Same with oauth: ```meteor add accounts-facebook``` lets you do a full fleged Facebook oauth.
+Same with OAuth: ```meteor add accounts-facebook``` lets you do a full-fledged Facebook OAuth.
 Woooot? :scream:

 ## Seo